jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_5fu_colon_cancer.md

     ##   (Note: the likelihood ratio and score tests assume independence of
     ##      observations within a cluster, the Wald and robust score tests do not).

+Assuming the proportional hazards assumption is correct, the hazard of death in those receiving Lev+5FU was 31% lower
+(`(1 - 0.68929) = 0.31071`) than the observation arm.

 The Proportional Hazards (PH) assumption can be assessed using `survival::cox.zph`: